fabriciojf/postgresql-backup/README.md

 127.0.0.1 cms root XXXX== cmsdatabase mysql
 ```

-* In the above example, first line is generation a PostgreSQL backup and bellow a Mysql Backup.
+* In the above example, first line is generating a PostgreSQL backup and bellow a Mysql Backup.
 * XXXX== is the encrypted password